About Kate Feiffer:

 Kate is the event producer for Islanders Write, a writer's festival she conceptualized, that is sponsored by the MV Times.
 She also launched Islanders Read The Classics, a book group on the road co-sponsored by The MV Times and the MV Library Association.

-Kate is a contributing editor at MV Arts & Ideas Magazine and edits the newsletter for the land conservation group Sheriff's Meadow.
-Her essays have been broadcast on NPR.
-She is a a contributing editor, writer, and illustrator for The MV Times and MV Arts & Ideas Magazine, and her work has been published in the Vineyard Gazette, MV Magazine, Edible Vineyard, MV Home and Garden, Cape Cod Home and Garden, and MV Style Magazine.
+Kate is a contributing editor at MV Arts & Ideas Magazine and edits the newsletter for the land conservation group Sheriff's Meadow Foundation.
+Her writing has been broadcast on NPR and published in the MV Times, The Vineyard Gazette, MV Arts & Ideas Magazine, Martha's Vineyard Magazine, Edible Vineyard, MV Home and Garden, Cape Cod Home and Garden, and MV Style Magazine.

 Before moving to Martha's Vineyard year round in 1998, Kate was a television news producer based in Boston.
-She also produced, edited, and wrote the award-winning documentary film "Matzo & Mistletoe," which was shown at film festivals across the country.
+She also produced, edited, and wrote the award-winning documentary film "Matzo & Mistletoe," which has been shown at film festivals across the country.

 Kate has lived on the island of Martha’s Vineyard since 1998, and more recently has started dividing her time between Martha's Vineyard and New York city.
-She lives with her husband, Chris Alley, their daughter Maddy, who studies at The University of St. Andrews in Scotland.
-Henry, who inspired the book Henry the dog with no tail, passed away in October of 2016.
+She lives with her husband, Chris Alley.
+Their daughter Maddy, the inspiration for Double Pink and My Mom is Trying to Ruin My Life, studies in Ireland.
+Henry, who inspired the book Henry the Dog with No Tail, passed away in October of 2016.

 My Mom is Trying to Ruin